 All arrangements for food and beverage services are to be made with the Dining Services Department.

 Special permission is required for some academic rooms/buildings before activities can be scheduled.
 The Conference Services office will assist you or direct you in how to receive this permission when your room request is submitted.

 Residence Hall lounges are scheduled through the Resident Director of the particular building.

-The computer labs are scheduled through ITS.
+The computer labs are scheduled through Conference and Event Services.

 The Lottie Nelson Dining Room, Private Dining Room, and Falcon Express are scheduled by Dining Services.

 The McBeth Alumni Center is reserved through Conference and Event Services.